MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldBeforeEvents.md

 Type: [*PlayerInteractWithBlockBeforeEventSignal*](PlayerInteractWithBlockBeforeEventSignal.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **playerInteractWithEntity**
 `read-only playerInteractWithEntity: PlayerInteractWithEntityBeforeEventSignal;`

 Fires before a player interacts with an entity.

 Type: [*PlayerInteractWithEntityBeforeEventSignal*](PlayerInteractWithEntityBeforeEventSignal.md)

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

 ### **playerLeave**
 `read-only playerLeave: PlayerLeaveBeforeEventSignal;`